CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Experiments

 For single-session settings, we compare CalM's forecasting performance against established baselines.
 For multi-session settings, we train the full model on the held-in dataset and fine-tune only the new session and neuron embeddings when adapting to held-out data.

 We use a context window of 40 time points.
 The forecasting horizon begins immediately after the context and extends to the end of the trial.
 Importantly, we do not fine-tune the DAT backbone on raw traces during the forecasting stage.
 We perform evaluation via autoregressive rollout: we prefill the context tokens, predict the subsequent token sequence, and detokenize the output back to continuous traces using the NQ decoder.
 Regarding baseline comparison, POCO is designed with a fixed forecasting window setting to 24 time steps, since longer horizons would lead to substantial trial truncation, whereas CalM rolls out autoregressively to generate the full remainder of the trial.
+For the \textit{C. elegans} dataset, the horizon is set to 40 time points.

-\subsection{Behavior decoding.}
+\subsection{Behavior Decoding}

 For single-session settings, we freeze the pretrained backbone, attach the task-specific behavior head, and fine-tune the head parameters.
 We then benchmark the model against behavior-related baselines.
 For multi-session settings, after pretraining and adapting CalM to held-out data to obtain complete session and neuron embeddings, we train the behavior head on held-in data.
 For adaptation to held-out sessions, we fine-tune the head by optimizing only the learnable weights corresponding to the held-out neurons, keeping the backbone and the projection layers fixed.